emilyfuhrman/datavis_design/2017_Summer/Studios/03_Creating_an_Interactive_Chart_of_Economic_Census_Data_Using_Plotly.md

-## Studio 03 - Creating an Interactive Chart in Plot.ly with Economic Census Data
+## Studio 03 - Creating an Interactive Chart of Economic Census Data Using Plot.ly

 This studio walks through the process of creating an interactive chart in [Plot.ly](https://plot.ly/) using Economic Census data.
 Plot.ly is a visualization platform with libraries adapted to JavaScript, Python, R, and MATLAB.
 More recently, it supports the quick creation of web-based interactive graphs without using code.